unraid/docs/docs/unraid-os/faq/licensing-faq.md

-Additional storage devices can still be utilized directly with other Unraid features such as [Virtual Machines](/unraid-os/manual/vm-management.md) or the unassigned devices plugin.
+Additional storage devices can still be utilized directly with other Unraid features such as [Virtual Machines](/unraid-os/manual/vm-management.md) or the unassigned devices plugin and their is no limit to the amount of devices.

-## What Happens if my USB Fails?
+## What Happens if My USB Fails?
 Do I Have to Repurchase a License?

 If your USB Flash boot device fails, you can [transfer your](/unraid-os/manual/changing-the-flash-device.md) license to a new USB